Italy Heaven: Plan your dream holiday in Italy

 Spoleto Tourist Information

-Spoleto is an attractive destination all-year-round, a peaceful hilltown with a fine cathedral, interesting sights and pleasant walks.
+Spoleto is an attractive destination all-year-round, a peaceful hill-town with a fine cathedral, interesting sights and pleasant walks.
 But it is during June and July that Spoleto comes to life.
 The Festival dei Due Mondi (Festival of Two Worlds) takes over the historic town centre, with high-quality performing arts events taking place throughout Spoleto.
 Churches, piazzas and theatres are turned into festival venues, the streets are thronged and accommodation is fully-booked.

 Spoleto Tourist Attractions

-A good place to begin your tour of Spoleto is at the Tourist Information Office in Piazza della Liberta (either walk uphill, or take a bus from the station).
+A good place to begin your tour of Spoleto is at the tourist information office in Piazza della Libertà (either walk uphill, or take a bus from the station).
 Here you can pick up a town plan.

 The Duomo is one of Spoleto's finest sights.
 Begun in the twelfth century, the delicate-looking cathedral is set against a backdrop of hills and valleys.
 The Duomo is an amalgam of styles, and boasts an apse frescoed by Fra Filippo Lippi, whose tomb lies in the church.